-Enable GHC's cunning generalised deriving mechanism for newtypes and you want to use arithmetic on Dollars, you have to explicitly define an instance of Num:
+Enable GHC's cunning generalised deriving mechanism for newtypes instances from its representation.

-When you define an abstract type using newtype, you may want the new type to inherit some instances from its representation.
 In Haskell 98, you can inherit instances of Eq, Ord, Enum and Bounded by deriving them, but for any other classes you have to write an explicit instance declaration.
-For example, if you define
+For example, if you define and you want to use arithmetic on Dollars, you have to explicitly define an instance of Num: